Last updated on: April 29th, 2026

 The articles in this course and the other courses in the online film school blog this are going to focus on finding your unique inner voice and learning how to let it out initially.

 Scriptwriting is all about being original and creative.
 Now I’m not talking about re-inventing the wheel here.
 Take Pulp Fiction or Memento.
 For example, They both tell a pretty simple story- Memento is an ex-insurance investigator who tries to find his wife’s murderer, and Pulp fiction is about two hitmen trying to get a stolen bag back to their boss.
-In both cases, the stories are not that original, but the way the stories are told- the structure of those films, the characters, and the dialogs are unique.
+In both cases, the stories are not that original, but the way the stories are told- the structure of those films, the writing of the characters, and the dialogue are unique.

 As a beginner screenwriter, though, it is crucial to be original and stand out.
 I will write about inspiration and creativity later on in the blog, but the essential thing to understand is that you have to be affected by life and not TV or the other movies you’ve seen.
 You can not know where inspiration will come, so you should be ready all the time.
 It will also help if you surround yourself with creative people, but, on the other hand, don’t be affected by them too.
 Allow yourself to be alone from time to time and figure out what to say to the world.